Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 24 Januari 2025 23.29.55 UTC
+- WIB: Sabtu, 25 Januari 2025 00.23.09 UTC
-- WITA: Sabtu, 25 Januari 2025 00.29.55 UTC
+- WITA: Sabtu, 25 Januari 2025 01.23.09 UTC
-- WIT: Sabtu, 25 Januari 2025 01.29.55 UTC
+- WIT: Sabtu, 25 Januari 2025 02.23.09 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: attitude
+Kategori: funny